ProteinFunctionPrediction/TransPRSFP/README.md

 The script has the following main usages:
  - Training the classification head model on non-regional datasets
  - Training the transformer model on regional datasets
- - Running a pretrained classification head model in inference mode
+ - Running a pre-trained classification head model in inference mode
- - Running a pretrained transformer model in inference mode
+ - Running a pre-trained transformer model in inference mode
- - Running a pretrained classification head model and a pretrained transformer model together in inference mode to produce both regional and non-regional predictions.
+ - Running a pre-trained classification head model and a pre-trained transformer model together in inference mode to produce both regional and non-regional predictions.

 Note: For each of the main usages specified above, the [ProtT5-XL-UniRef50](https://github.com/agemagician/ProtTrans) encoder model is needed.
 You can download it using the following link: [https://drive.google.com/file/d/1PnPtgdzkopjdjNS6XMLhjyS9bioMT2Kq/view?usp=sharing](https://drive.google.com/file/d/1PnPtgdzkopjdjNS6XMLhjyS9bioMT2Kq/view?usp=sharing)

-You can extract the folder of the encoder model from the archive using the following command:
+You can extract the encoder model folder from the archive using the following command:
 ```bash
 $ tar xvf Rostlab_prot_t5_xl_uniref50.tar.xz
 ```

-For each main usage specified above, a section exists below.
+There is a section below for each of the main uses listed above.

 For seeing the usage of the script, the following command can be executed:
 ```bash